Help Youth In Motion keep schools safe nationwide!

-Since 2008, Youth In Motion has provided free LGBTQ themed movies, with professionally created curricula and action guides, to student clubs and educators in middle and high schools.
-Youth in Motion program supports over 15,000 students each year in 965 schools throughout all 50 states and the District of Columbia!
+Since 2008, Frameline's Youth In Motion has provided free LGBTQ themed films accompanied by a professionally developed and integrated curricula and action guides to student clubs and educators in middle and high schools nationwide.
+Our Youth in Motion program supports over 15,000 students each year in 965 schools throughout all 50 states and the District of Columbia!

-We believe that providing students and educators with an inclusive curriculum to address issues like bullying, transphobia, gender identity and expression is one step to creating truly safe and welcoming schools.
+We believe that providing students and educators with an inclusive curriculum to address issues like bullying, transphobia, gender identity and expression is one step toward creating truly safe and welcoming schools and communities.

 5,986: DVDs distributed

 Why LGBTQ Films and Why Support Youth In Motion?